Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 Long-term monitoring for telecom sites

-Utility inspection use cases
+Utility documentation use cases

 - General condition documentation of structures and facilities